The Twilight Zone (1985 TV series): Second season (1986–87)

-The series debuted in an hour-long format, but was put on hiatus only a few weeks into the season.
+The series debuted in an hour-long format, but was put on hiatus only a few weeks into the second season.
 CBS had moved the series to Saturday nights, which led to falling ratings.
 When The Twilight Zone returned in December, the episodes were half-hour shows, and generally contained only one story.
 Some episodes, such as "The Road Less Traveled", were produced for the hour format and then cut down for the half-hour broadcast.
 According to writer Alan Brennert, CBS was looking for a way to save the series from its ratings slump and took inspiration from the fact that the one season of the original The Twilight Zone which used the hour format instead of the half-hour format had the worst ratings of the series.

 The series was cancelled by February, with remaining episodes being burned off over the summer as hour-long multi-story episodes.
 Season 2 only ran for 11 episodes; several of the unproduced episodes would be filmed for season 3.
 In regard to writing for the episode "The Girl I Married", J. M. DeMatteis commented "I have a feeling that the show that appears will not bear much relation to what I wrote.
 What I've found out is that this season—unlike last, where the script was pretty much regarded as sacrosanct—the network is really interfering a lot. [...]
 Regardless, I know I did a good job and it was a real satisfying experience."